-Refrigerators are not available for student use, so care should be taken in packing lunches.
+Refrigerators and microwaves are not available for student use, so care should be taken in packing lunches.

-Food and drink (except bottled water with lids) is not permitted in the classrooms or halls without special permission from the Headmaster.
+Food and drink (except a snack and water bottle with lid) is not permitted in the classrooms or halls without special permission from the Headmaster.

 There are several water fountains available on the campus.
-During hot weather, students are encouraged to bring clear plastic water bottles to school with their names printed on them.
-Students may refill these bottles from any of the drinking fountains on campus.
-As a precaution against sickness, students should not share or drink from the same bottles.
+During hot weather, students are encouraged to bring water bottles to school with their names printed on them.
+Students may refill these bottles from the drinking fountains on campus.
+As a precaution against sickness, students should not share food or drink.